-As you are effectively waiting for the price trend to cut through a support level or shoot through a resistance level you can end up with a relatively low number of trades.
-That is not an issue if you are disciplined but frustration can sometimes get the better of traders!
+As you effectively wait for the price trend to cut through a support level or shoot through a resistance level, you can end up with a relatively low number of trades.
+That is not an issue if you are disciplined, but frustration can sometimes get the better of traders!

 Waiting for definitive levels

 Unfortunately, traders using price action trading are often caught out by significant shifts in the market.
 This often means prices do not return to their preferred trading levels.
-For those lacking discipline, they can end up “chasing the price” higher and higher.
-Meanwhile for those whoa re able to remain focused on the technical situation, opportunities will emerge.
+Traders lacking discipline can end up “chasing the price” higher and higher.
+Meanwhile, for those who can remain focused on the technical situation, opportunities will emerge.

 Definitive changes in trends

-Many of the strategies we mentione above can be seen as “overcautious” by some people.
+Many of the strategies we mentioned above can be seen as “overly cautious” by some people.
 When waiting for a definitive change in trend, there may be times when intraday prices could spike above resistance or below support then recover.
 These could be seen as false flags and can be potentially expensive in the long run.

 No fundamental analysis